paymentassist/paymentassist-csharp/README.md

 The full API reference can be found here: https://api-docs.payment-assist.co.uk/.

 To use this SDK, first initialise it by calling `PASDK.Initialise(...)`, which takes your API credentials as well as the PaymentAssist API URL you want to make requests to.
-You only need to call this once.

 ```
 PASDK.Initialise("my_api_key", "my_api_secret", "https://api.demo.payassi.st/");